Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Introduction

 Our contributions are as follows:

-\begin{itemize} \item A new paradigm of data--model co-evolution, positioning test-set growth and specification refinement as incrementally co-evolving artifacts in LLM application development, informed by formative interviews with practitioners.
+\begin{itemize} \item A new workflow of data-prompt co-evolution, positioning test-set growth and specification refinement as incrementally co-evolving artifacts in LLM application development, informed by formative interviews with practitioners.

-\item An interactive system that embodies this paradigm through structured workflows that support edge case discovery, rationale elicitation, neighborhood probing, and regression testing against a living test set.
+\item An interactive system that embodies this structured workflow that supports edge case discovery, rationale elicitation, neighborhood probing, and regression testing against a living test set.

-\item Empirical insights from a controlled lab study (N=12), demonstrating that our workflow produces more specific prompt instructions, larger test sets, more consistent changes to model behavior, and higher user satisfaction than a baseline. \end{itemize}
+\item Empirical insights from a controlled lab study, demonstrating that our workflow produces more specific prompt instructions, larger test sets, better alignment between participants' intentions and model behavior, and higher user satisfaction than a baseline. \end{itemize}

 Our work contributes to HCI and human-AI interaction by advancing methods for democratizing LLM development and enabling more responsible, policy-aware use of AI.
-By shifting from prompt tinkering or episodic red teaming toward continuous, human-in-the-loop test-set growth, we show how interactive systems can help diverse developers—not only AI experts—make sense of subtle application-specific norms, codify them incrementally, and build more robust and accountable LLM applications.
+By shifting from prompt tinkering or episodic red teaming toward continuous, human-in-the-loop test-set growth, we show how interactive systems can help LLM application developers who are not necessarily AI experts make sense of subtle application-specific norms, codify them incrementally, and build more robust and accountable applications.